 Hook Size: Your hook size should match the size of the bait.
 So for a single piece of corns, I’d recommend a size 12 or size 10.

 Corn is considered harmless to both fish and humans.
 Corn is safe for trout and is considered a nutritious food source for fish, making it a popular ingredient in fish feed.
 Many fish feed manufacturers opt for corn as an affordable substitute for fish meal.
 Its cost-effectiveness and availability make it a preferred choice for raising fish.

 Comparing Corn and Other Baits

-This is where I set myself aside from most other articles and all those so called-experts recommending trout fishing with corn.
+This is where I set myself aside from most other articles and all those so-called experts recommending corn to catch trout.

-So, is corn really as good as they say it is?
+So, is corn really as good as they say it is for catching trout?
 The real answer is No!
 Not even close.